145th Infantry Brigade (United Kingdom): First World War

-James Herbert Benyon, Lord Lieutenant of Berkshire, inspects men of the 4th Battalion, Royal Berkshire Regiment at Newbury Racecourse in October 1914.
+James Herbert Benyon, lord lieutenant of Berkshire, inspects men of the 4th Battalion, Royal Berkshire Regiment at Newbury Racecourse, October 1914.

 The division was mobilised on 4 August 1914, the day after the outbreak of the First World War.
 Most of the men of the division volunteered for overseas service and the ones who didn't were formed into 2nd Line units, the 2nd South Midland Brigade, part of the 2nd South Midland Division.

 The brigade was numbered as the 145th (South Midland) Brigade (along with the 143rd (Warwickshire) Brigade and 144th (Gloucester and Worcester) Brigade) in the 48th (South Midland) Division.
 The battalions, like all other TF battalions, were redesignated with the '1/' prefix (1/4th Ox and Bucks, for example) to distinguish them from the 2nd Line units, formed of those men who did not originally volunteer to serve overseas, who were designated with the '2/', and were later numbered 184th (2/1st South Midland) Brigade, 61st (2nd South Midland) Division.

 The brigade was in continuous service in France on the Western Front in battles at Albert and in 1916 at Bazentin Ridge, Pozières Ridge, Ancre, all part of the Somme offensive.

 The 145th Brigade, with 48th Division, later pursued the German Army in the retreat to the Hindenburg Line and again fought in the Battle of Langemarck and later at Polygon Wood, both part of the Passchendaele and later on the Italian Front until the Armistice in 1918 with Germany.